 Okay, I have to admit, I was a little nervous going into the Hammam for the first time, having heard an interesting story of my friend’s first experience.
 She described it as ‘being stripped naked by a big, strong Moroccan lady and laid down on a bare concrete slab and getting ‘slapped around and scrubbed raw’ for 30 minutes or so’.

 Unfortunately, I can’t describe the experience any better than my friend did because, to be honest, her description was pretty accurate.
 But don’t let that put you off.
-It is absolutely worth it.
-Add a relaxation massage and a glass of champagne after your hammam for the ultimate blissful Moroccan spa day.
+It’s an absolutely incredible, and rather exhilarating experience.
+Add a relaxation massage and a glass of champagne after your hammam for the ultimate in blissful Moroccan spa day experiences.

 La Mamounia is the absolute crème-de-la-crème of hotels in Morocco.
 It’s one of the best places to stay in Morocco, or even the world, having won several prestigious awards – including the Number 1 Hotel in the World!

 If you’ve got the funds to spend a night or two at La Mamounia Palace Hotel (rooms start at US$360 per night), then definitely do it!
-If not, La Mamounia has four restaurants and is a great place to have lunch or dinner in a lush garden setting.
+Unfortunately, our Morocco itinerary didn’t include a stay at La Mamounia, but we were lucky enough to enjoy a sumptuous three-course lunch in their beautiful gardens.
 Imagine sipping French Champagne and watching guests swan around flashing their Chloe handbags and Jimmy Choo heels.
-Or perhaps you could check out their famous Sunday Brunch.
+Or perhaps you could check out their famous Sunday Brunch!

 La Mamounia is also one of the most famous hotels on Instagram.
 And it’s not hard to see why.
 After lunch, take a wander and explore the grounds.
 Check out the beautiful orange tree grove out back and see if you can locate that Insta-famous hallway with intricate black and white tiling surrounded by a lagoon (hint: it’s off to the left after walking in the main entrance).